DevExpress-Examples/reporting-winforms-print-report-in-dot-matrix-printer/Readme.md

 # Reporting for WinForms - How to Print a Report on a Dot Matrix Printer

-This example prints a report on a dot matrix printer.
-DevExpress Report components render reports in graphics mode only.
-So, for dot matrix devices, use the following approach:
+To print a DevExpress report on a dot matrix printer, use the following workaround:

-1. Export the report to text format (CSV or TXT).
+* Export the report to text format (CSV or TXT).
-2. Send the resulting file to the printer driver.
+* Send the resulting file to the printer.

 ## Implementation Details

-Export the report to CSV and save it to a temporary file (temporary.csv, in this example) in the current application directory.
-Then call the [Process.Start](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.process.start) method to initiate printing.
+* Export the report to CSV and save it to a temporary file (temporary.csv, in this example).
-Assign the `Print` verb to the `ProcessStartInfo.Verb` property.
-Then pass the [ProcessStartInfo](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.processstartinfo) instance to [Process.Start](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.process.start).
+* Create a [ProcessStartInfo](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.processstartinfo) object and assign “Print" to the `Verb` property (if this verb is listed among supported options).
+* Call the [Process.Start](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.process.start) method and pass the customized `ProcessStartInfo` object as the parameter.

 ```cs
 private void Form1_Load(object sender, EventArgs e) {